spencer-shadley/completed-class/01-Class-Content/18-PWA/02-Homework/gradingRubrics/budgetapp.md

 ### Empty Repository (I)

-Students should receive this grade **only** if they submit an empty repository.
+Students should receive this grade if they submit an empty repository.
 If the student attempted the homework assignment and was simply unable to get it fully functioning, they should still receive a normal letter grade, not an 'Incomplete'.

 - - -